ianstormtaylor/slate/Contributing.md

 To run the tests, start by building the mono repo as described in the [Repository Setup](#repository-setup) section.

-Then you can reun the tests with:
+Then you can rerun the tests with:

 ```
 yarn test